tasket/doc1/README.md

 - If you wish to use the [Qubes firewall](/doc/firewall), the settings can be added directly to the AppVM; The VPN VM functions as a firewall VM.

-- FIXME FOR R4.0.......
+- FIXME FOR R4.0/4.1.......
 If you want to update your TemplateVMs through the VPN, enable the `qubes-updates-proxy` service in your new FirewallVM.
 You can do this in the Services tab in Qubes VM Manager or on the command-line:

     qvm-service -e <name> qubes-updates-proxy

-Then, configure your templates to use your new FirewallVM as their NetVM.

-- The `systemctl` command can be used to control the VPN client, which is running as a systemd service called `qubes-tunnel.service`.

 Troubleshooting
 ---------------

+* The `systemctl` command can be used to control the VPN client, which is running as a systemd service called `qubes-tunnel.service`.
-* To view the log, use `journalctl -u NetworkManager` or `journalctl -u qubes-tunnel` as needed.
+* To view the log when qubes-tunnel is running, use `journalctl -u qubes-tunnel`.
-* Test DNS: Ping a familiar domain name from an appVM.
+* Test DNS: Ping a familiar domain name from an AppVM.
 It should print the IP address for the domain.
 * Use `iptables -L -v` and `iptables -L -v -t nat` to check firewall rules.
 The latter shows the critical PR-QBS chain that enables DNS forwarding.

 Notes
 -----

 [1] This firewall and DNS configuration prevent any packets from being forwarded to the 'bare' upstream interface (eth0).
-It will also isolate the VPN VM from inadventant use of the tunnel, but this extra protection is not available for the Network Manager configuration.

 [2] Most VPN providers with OpenVPN access offer tailored configuration files for the user to download and use.
-FIXME: maybe show download links for popular/respected VPN services.
+These are typically avaiable in the "Support" section of the providers' website.

-[3] Routing of traffic through the tunnel is usually preconfigured by the VPN provider; This happens automatically and can be seen in the log output as `redirect-gateway def1`.
+[3] Routing of traffic through the tunnel is usually preconfigured by the VPN provider; This happens automatically and can be seen in `openvpn` log output as `redirect-gateway def1`.
 If necessary, the user can manually add this directive to the ovpn/conf file.